China's new base Quinling

 According to Anne Marie Brady, a researcher at the University of Canterbury on Chinese domestic, foreign and polar politics.
 ‘China interprets Antarctic sovereignty as undetermined.
 In an area of undetermined sovereignty, a state may construct a case to argue for sovereignty rights by means of discovery, by naming geographical sites and mapping, and by continual presence and occupation’.

-Article I(2) of the Antarctic Treaty states that ‘military personnel and equipment may be used for scientific research or any other peaceful purpose [only],’ and Article VII(5) (c) requires countries to report details of any military personnel or equipment to be introduced into Antarctica.
-However, over a number of years China has frequently failed to accurately report the extent of its military’s activities in Antarctica and the military use of some of its scientific projects there.
+Article I(2) of the Antarctic Treaty states that ‘military personnel and equipment may be used for scientific research or any other peaceful purpose [only].’
+Article VII(5) (c) requires countries to report details of any military personnel or equipment to be introduced into Antarctica.
+China has frequently failed to accurately report the extent of its military’s activities in Antarctica.
+The Chinese military also do of some of its scientific projects there.

-In 1984, during China’s first Antarctic expedition, armed PLA Navy (PLAN) personnel helped set up China’s first Antarctic station—a fact that was not properly acknowledged in China’s report to the Scientific Committee on Antarctic Research at the time.
+In 1984, during China’s first Antarctic expedition, armed PLA Navy (PLAN) personnel helped set up China’s first Antarctic station.
+This fact that was not properly acknowledged in China’s report to the Scientific Committee on Antarctic Research at the time.

-In recent years, People’s Liberation Army (PLA) personnel have repeatedly participated in China’s Antarctic program without their presence being noted in China’s annual report under the Antarctic Treaty.
-For example, in the 2013–14 season, China’s Antarctic expedition included a PLA logistics expert who was there to set up the BeiDou-2 global positioning system.
+In recent years, People’s Liberation Army (PLA) personnel have repeatedly participated in China’s Antarctic program.
+Their presence being noted in China’s annual report under the Antarctic Treaty.
+For example, in the 2013–14 season, China’s Antarctic expedition included a PLA logistics expert.
+He was there to set up the BeiDou-2 global positioning system.

-Their Beidou GPS system involves placing GPS ground based stations in Antarctica and could be seen as a contravention of the Treaty which rules out military activities because the system can be used for military purposes but then the system can also be used for civilian purposes as well so it’s a murky area.
+Their Beidou GPS system involves placing GPS ground based stations in Antarctica.
+This could be seen as a contravention of the Treaty which rules out military activities.
+The system can be used for military purposes.
+But the system can also be used for civilian purposes as well so it’s a murky area.
 Also no one wants to rock the boat by pointing fingers.

-So far the Chinese have been contributing a great deal to science in Antarctica and have been helpful to other countries (such as Australia), allowing them to utilise their icebreaker (Xuelong – Snow Dragon) for moving equipment.
-There is a great spirit of co-operation in Antarctica and hopefully it will continue…as long as nations don’t get greedy.
+So far the Chinese have been contributing a great deal to science in Antarctica.
+They have also been helpful to other countries (such as Australia).
+They have allowed Australian personnel to utilise their icebreaker (Xuelong – Snow Dragon) for moving equipment.
+There is a great spirit of co-operation in Antarctica.
+Hopefully it will continue, as long as nations don’t get greedy.
 Watch this space.

 Chinese Icebreaker Xuelong